-Holiday entertaining season is in full swing, which means we'll have several opportunities to gather and celebrate.
-Aside from spending time with my friends and family, I relish the chances to get fierce and festive for holiday parties.
-And doesn't everybody enjoy the food and drinks?
+Great for Gatherings - Holiday entertaining season is in full swing, which means we'll have several opportunities to gather and celebrate.
 Being the hostess with the mostest can get stressful, though, so any hack that saves me time in the kitchen and gets me out into the party is golden in my book.
-Today, I'm going to teach you how to make creamy, dreamy hot chocolate with just the right touch of refreshing peppermint flavor for a crowd...in your slow cooker.
-Does it get any easier than that?
-Whether you're hosting or going to a potluck type of party, this slow cooker peppermint hot cocoa will be a hit with everyone who sips and will be so easy for you to make!
+This is how you make hot cocoa for parties easily!

 How to Make Hot Cocoa for a Crowd

-So what's your hot holiday drink of choice?
-Got any questions on how to make hot cocoa?
-Let me know below.
-And sharing is caring so be sure to pin this slow cooker peppermint cocoa recipe on Pinterest.
+I hope you'll enjoy peppermint hot chocolate in the crock pot soon and very soon.
+And sharing is caring so be sure to pin this slow cooker peppermint cocoa recipe for later and follow me over on Pinterest.
 Thanks for reading!

 Equipment